Weeshlow/Trojan.VEx.Win32/README.md

 # Read Me :

 (This Is a Side Project For Fun.
 Please Do Not Use This For a Malicious Purpose.
 Spreading Malware Is a Crime.)
-This malware will harm your computer and makes it unusable.2 The Creator Is Not Responsible For Any Damage To Your Computer.
+This malware will harm your computer and makes it unusable.
+The Creator Is Not Responsible For Any Damage To Your Computer.
 If You Would Like To Test It Get a Virtual Machine Here : https://www.virtualbox.org or install Windows on a VPS You Will Also Need A File To Boot Windows 10 Boot File Link : https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/